cliffv/GettingCleaningData/CodeBook.md

 7. activity\_labels.txt was read into R and saved as a data frame dfActivity\_type using labels activity_type and activity.
 8. dfActivity\_type was merged with dfJoinedData using the activity\_type label.
 9. activity_type was removed from dfJoinedData as the variable activity will replace it as it is far more descriptive, instead of integers it describes what the person is doing, e.g., "WALKING" etc.
 10. The underscores are replaced by "-" in the labels, labels were converted to lower case and the activity was turned into a factor variable.
+As activity is one of few variables where we actually edit the values of the data, there resulting values that activity can take are displayed below:

+- walking
+- walking-upstairs
+- walking-downstairs
+- sitting
+- standing
+- laying

 ### Appropriately labels the data set with descriptive variable names.